Skip to main content Skip to footer

 • An enterprise service desk, on the other hand, supports complex service operations across large organizations, where requests span everything — departments, systems, approvals, and ongoing initiatives.

 The distinction is even clearer for scaling organizations.
 What works for a few hundred users breaks down when you’re supporting thousands of employees in multiple regions, logging a mix of IT and non-IT service requests.
-Here’s how enterprise service desks and help desks compare.
+The table below shows how enterprise service desks and help desks compare.

 Key differences between enterprise service desk and help desk